batfish/batfish/docs/lab_notes/network_and_redistribute_statements/README.md

     - [ ] A10
     - [ ] FRR
     - [x] NXOS: batfish/batfish#7660
-- [ ] On NXOS, a BGP RIB entry introduced by a `network` statement is preferred (not ECMP-equivalent) over an entry introduced by a `redistribute` statement when all current Batfish-supported attributes are set equal by respective route-maps (tie-breaking priority at least higher than origin type).
+- [X] On NXOS, a BGP RIB entry introduced by a `network` statement is preferred (not ECMP-equivalent) over an entry introduced by a `redistribute` statement when all current Batfish-supported attributes are set equal by respective route-maps (tie-breaking priority at least higher than origin type).
 We may need a new attribute for this.
+    - batfish/batfish#7690
 - [ ] NHIP is almost always preserved from IGP route via `redistribute` statement, but always cleared via `network` statement.
 This matters for iBGP, and also affects IGP cost to next hop
 - [ ] On A10, a `network` statement without a route-map unconditionally introduces a BGP RIB entry